Race and appearance of Jesus: Emergence of racial theories

-BBC's reconstruction
+Forensic anthropology

 In 2001, a new attempt was made to discover what the true race and face of Jesus might have been, and it was documented in the Son of God documentary series.
 The study, sponsored by the BBC, France 3 and the Discovery Channel, used one of three first-century Jewish skulls from a leading department of forensic science in Israel.
-A face was constructed using forensic anthropology by Richard Neave, a retired medical artist from the Unit of Art in Medicine at the University of Manchester.
+A face was constructed using forensic anthropology by Richard Neave, a retired medical artist from the Unit of Art in Medicine at the University of Manchester, in collaboration with other British scientists.
 The face Neave constructed suggested that Jesus would have had a broad face and large nose, and differed significantly from the traditional depictions of Jesus in renaissance art.

 Additional information about Jesus's skin color and hair was provided by Mark Goodacre, a senior lecturer at the Department of Theology and Religion at the University of Birmingham.
 Using third-century images from a synagogue – the earliest pictures of Jewish people – Goodacre proposed that Jesus's skin color would have been darker and swarthier than his traditional Western image.
 He also suggested that he would have had short, curly hair and a short cropped beard.
-The First Epistle to the Corinthians, where Paul the Apostle says it is "disgraceful" for a man to have long hair, was cited as support for this, the argument being that as Paul allegedly knew many of the disciples and members of Jesus's family, it is unlikely that he would have written such a thing had Jesus had long hair.
+In the First Epistle to the Corinthians, Paul the Apostle says "Does nature itself not teach you that it shames a man to have long hair?"
+This supports the argument that Jesus would have had short hair, the argument being that, as Paul allegedly knew many of the disciples and members of Jesus's family, it is unlikely that he would have written such a line had Jesus had long hair.

-Although it was not literally the face of Jesus, the result of the study determined that Jesus's skin would have been more olive-colored than white or black, and it also determined that he would have most likely looked like a typical Galilean Semite of his day.
-Among the points which were made in the study was the fact that the Bible says that Jesus's disciple Judas Iscariot needed to point him out to those who were arresting him.
-The implied argument is that if Jesus's physical appearance had differed markedly from the appearance of his disciples, he would have been relatively easy to identify.
+Although it was not exactly the face of Jesus, the result of the study determined that Jesus's skin would have been darker in complexion.
+Among the points which were made in the study was that the Bible says that Jesus's disciple Judas Iscariot needed to point him out to those who were arresting him.
+The implied argument is that if Jesus's physical appearance had differed markedly from the appearance of his disciples, he would have been relatively easy to identify, which can also simply mean they did not know who Jesus was nor his physical appearance.
 James H. Charlesworth says that Jesus's face was "most likely dark brown and sun-tanned", and his stature "may have been between five feet five and five feet seven".